 - Attorney and probate fees and taxes saved by your beneficiaries due to your estate planning

 - Heartache saved from wrong beneficiary designations on investments or insurance

 - Potentially increased investment returns from asset allocation or investment picking

 - Reduced cost of credit

 - Behavioral coaching

-Some of the items on the list require you to put a dollar amount on.
-For example, the heartache from having the wrong beneficiary designation.
-The entertainer, Prince, seems to have cost his heirs a $100 million or so in taxes because of not having an estate plan.
+Some of the items on the list require you to put in a dollar amount—for example, the heartache from having the wrong beneficiary designation.
+The entertainer, Prince, seems to have cost his heirs $100 million or so in taxes because of not having an estate plan.
 You should put a dollar amount on the pain and suffering of some of these items in addition to their hard costs.

 Should you pay higher financial advisory fees?